Tropical rainforest: Overview

-Tropical rainforests are characterized by two words: hot and wet.
+Tropical rainforests are hot and wet.
 Mean monthly temperatures exceed 18 C during all months of the year.
 Average annual rainfall is no less than 1680 mm and can exceed 10 m although it typically lies between 1750 mm and 3000 mm.
 This high level of precipitation often results in poor soils due to leaching of soluble nutrients in the ground.

 Tropical rainforests exhibit high levels of biodiversity.
 Around 40% to 75% of all biotic species are indigenous to the rainforests.
 Rainforests are home to half of all the living animal and plant species on the planet.
 Two-thirds of all flowering plants can be found in rainforests.
 A single hectare of rainforest may contain 42,000 different species of insect, up to 807 trees of 313 species and 1,500 species of higher plants.
 Tropical rainforests have been called the "world's largest pharmacy", because over one quarter of natural medicines have been discovered within them.
 It is likely that there may be many millions of species of plants, insects and microorganisms still undiscovered in tropical rainforests.

 Tropical rainforests are among the most threatened ecosystems globally due to large-scale fragmentation as a result of human activity.
 Habitat fragmentation caused by geological processes such as volcanism and climate change occurred in the past, and have been identified as important drivers of speciation.
 However, fast human driven habitat destruction is suspected to be one of the major causes of species extinction.
 Tropical rain forests have been subjected to heavy logging and agricultural clearance throughout the 20th century, and the area covered by rainforests around the world is rapidly shrinking.

 History

 Tropical rainforests have existed on earth for hundreds of millions of years.
 Most tropical rainforests today are on fragments of the Mesozoic era supercontinent of Gondwana.
-The separation of the landmass resulted in a great loss of amphibian diversity while at the same time the drier climate spurred the diversification of reptiles.
-The division left tropical rainforests located in five major regions of the world: tropical America, Africa, Southeast Asia, Madagascar, and New Guinea, with smaller outliers in Australia.
+The breakup of Gondwana left tropical rainforests located in five major regions of the world: tropical America, Africa, Southeast Asia, Madagascar, and New Guinea, with smaller outliers in Australia.
 However, the specifics of the origin of rainforests remain uncertain due to an incomplete fossil record.

 Other types of tropical forest

-Several biomes may appear similar-to, or merge via ecotones with, tropical rainforest:
+Several biomes may appear similar to, or merge via ecotones with, tropical rainforest: